-Manually setting the CLASSPATH environment variable
+Manually setting the CLASSPATH/MODULEPATH environment variables

-You can set the CLASSPATH environment variable in the operating system either temporarily, permanently, or at run time when you start your Java application and the JVM.
+You can set the CLASSPATH and MODULEPATH environment variables in the operating system either temporarily, permanently, or at run time when you start your Java application and the JVM.

 The classpath is a list of the class libraries that are needed by the JVM and other Java applications to run your program.
-There are scripts that are included with Derby that can set up the classpath to run the Derby tools.
+Similarly, the modulepath is a corresponding list of Java modules needed by your program.
+There are scripts that are included with Derby that can set up the classpath/modulepath to run the Derby tools.

-If you want to call the Derby tools directly using Java and not using the scripts, you must manually set the CLASSPATH environment variable.
+If you want to call the Derby tools directly using Java and not using the scripts, you must manually set the CLASSPATH environment variable or manually declare a module path.

-In most development environments, it is best to temporarily set the CLASSPATH environment variable in the command line shell where you are entering commands.
+In most development environments, it is best to temporarily set these variables in the command line shell where you are entering commands.

-Derby provides several scripts in the DERBY_HOME/bin directory to help you set your classpath quickly.
+Derby provides several scripts in the DERBY_HOME/bin directory to help you set your classpath/modulepath quickly.
 These scripts are: